210913-USF-NET/trainer-code/01CSharp/git.md

     - then run ```git rm --cached <file>``` or ```git rm -r --cached <folder>``` to remove the files and/or folders you don't want being tracked from remote repository but keep it in your local repository.
 - "OH NO. MY CODE BROKE BEYOND ALL REPAIR"
     - Also do not despair
-    - This is one of the main benefits of using git AND commiting frequently
+    - This is one of the main benefits of using git AND committing frequently
     - First, do ```git log``` to figure out which commit was the last commit with working code
     - Once you decide on the commit, copy the first 5-6 letters of that long commit id
     - Type 'q' to get out of the log screen